ATHOS MENABONI

 Athos Rodolfo Giorgio Alessandro Menaboni was born on October 20, 1895, to Averardo and Jenny Neri Menaboni in the Italian port city of Livorno.
 His maternal grandfather, Alessandro Neri, had been a military leader, with Garibaldi, in Italy’s unification movement.
 Menaboni’s father was a successful ship chandler (supplier).
 He also opened the first movie theater and owned the first automobile in his hometown.
 As a result of his father’s bringing home exotic animals given him by clients, young Athos developed the lifelong fascination with birds and other animals, which later became the subjects of his paintings.
 He also often rode his bicycle to nearby Pisa where he admired the city’s art and architecture.
 At the age of nine, he began a formal study of art with private teachers, including Italian marine painter Ugo Manaresi, Belgian muralist Charles Doudelet, and Italian sculptor Pietro Gori.
 He later attended the Academy of Fine Arts in Florence.

-In 1927, when the land boom ended, he moved to Atlanta, Georgia, and was employed by the Pittsburgh Plate Glass Company.
+In 1927, after the land boom had ended, he moved to Atlanta, Georgia, and was employed by the Pittsburgh Plate Glass Company.
 Soon, though, he would be working on projects with Philip Shutze, one of the city’s leading architects.
 During the next decade, Shutze hired him to do decorative painting at the Swan House (the home of Edward Inman) and in several other residences (the May Patterson Goodrum House, Spotswood Hall, and the Patterson-Carr House) as well as public buildings (The Temple and the Capital City Club).
 Menaboni also worked with other architects, including Samuel Inman Cooper and Albert Howell.
 Other important early commissions included restoration work on Atlanta’s Cyclorama, decorative painting of the lobby ceiling in the Rhodes-Haverty Building, and murals in the chapel at Saint Joseph’s Hospital.
 He designed and painted the Egyptian-themed art in the Al Sihah Shrine Temple and painted murals for a bank building in Macon, Georgia, and in the home of tobacco magnate Richard J. Reynolds on Sapelo Island (another Shutze project).
 He even taught art and gave lessons at the short-lived Atlanta Academy of Fine and Applied Arts.
 During this period, he also earned money painting landscapes and seascapes.

 For the first year in Atlanta, Menaboni lived in a downtown Peachtree Street boarding house owned by an uncle of his future wife.
 It was here that, one month after moving in, he met Sara Regina Arnold, of Rome, Georgia, whom he married on August 14, 1928.
 After honeymooning two months in Italy, they rented a small apartment, first on Tenth and later on Eleventh Street.
 In 1939 they bought six acres in Dunwoody, an Atlanta suburb, where in 1942 they built a house.
 This was at 1111 Cook Road, later renamed Crest Valley Drive (they had rented a house on nearby Jett Road before their home was constructed).
 They named their property Valle Ombrosa (Shady Valley) after a town (Vallombrosa) southeast of Florence, Italy, Menaboni’s favorite holiday destination during his boyhood summers.
 Their little estate became a bird sanctuary, complete with its own aviary, a pond, and it also included a greenhouse for the cultivation of Menaboni’s bonsai.
 Husband and wife lived and worked there for the rest of their lives.